comolinac/myscripts/README.md

 Fedora post-deployment script here

+Download the script and make it executable:

+chmod a+x fedora_csb_deploy_rh.sh

+Once completed, run it as Super User

+sudo ./fedora_csb_deploy_rh.sh

 To enable both Wayland and Fractional scaling, after running the script follow these steps:

 1) Edit GDM configuration to enble Wayland